Skip to Content

 The Real Difference Is Risk

-That does not make Marvel better.
-It makes Marvel easier to collect slowly.
-DC rewards decisiveness.
-When a DC shelf matters to you, hesitation can be expensive.
+That does not make either line better.
+It means a DC shelf can be built slowly, while a Marvel one rewards decisiveness.
+When a Marvel shelf matters to you, hesitation can be expensive.

 This is also why "which publisher has better omnibus editions?" can be a misleading question.
 A collector buying one Batman run, one Spider-Man run and one Vertigo classic is not solving the same problem as someone trying to build every major X-Men era in order.
 The publisher matters less than the shape of the shelf you are trying to build.